...

 Fats represent 10 percent of the edible portion of the egg.
 This represents 5.85 g for a 65 g egg.
 These fats are of various types:

-• Other lipids (fats) such as cholesterol (each 65 g egg contains about 250 mg).
+- Other lipids (fats) include cholesterol (each 65 g egg contains about 250 mg).

-• Hydrosoluble: All of the B group vitamins are found in eggs, including B12.
+- Hydrosoluble: All B-group vitamins are found in eggs, including B12.
 One egg provides one-third of the RDA for an adult of this vitamin.
 Eggs contain no vitamin C

 Eggs contain all minerals; however, their percentages of phosphorous and iron are notable, but one must also bear in mind their relatively high sodium content.

-• Sodium is a mineral that is usually consumed in excess in the Western diet.
-The egg is one of the foods richest in this mineral.
-Only one 65 g egg provides about 74 mg of sodium, representing 15 percent of the RDA (recommended dietary allowance, 500 mg).
+- Sodium is a mineral usually consumed in excess in the Western diet.
+The egg is one of the most decadent foods in this mineral.
+Only one 65-g egg provides about 74 mg of sodium, representing 15 percent of the RDA (recommended dietary allowance, 500 mg).
 And, of course, when table salt is added, the amount of sodium is considerably more significant.

 Eggs contain zinc and selenium.
-The former plays an essential role as an antioxidant in the body’s cells.
+The former is an essential antioxidant in the body’s cells.

 REFERENCES